 “How cohesive a society is, how much people trust each other and are involved in community life, is an important social asset that makes a very substantial contribution to the quality of life.”

-Levels of trust between people in countries with greater income differences are much lower as shown by studies.
+Levels of trust between people in countries with greater income differences are much lower, studies have shown.
 A country with high income inequality, such as Brazil, has the lowest levels of trust, while countries with much more equal income distribution, such as Sweden, have the highest levels of trust.

 Extreme economic inequality is detrimental to the cohesion and safety society at large.